 “Stylish but comfortable self-catering apartments in the vibrant Prenzlauer Berg district (sleeping 1-4)”

-Dispersed throughout the building - some of the apartments face the road, others the inner courtyard - your direct neighbour is likely to be a local; Simon also lives here with his family.
+Dispersed throughout the building - some of the apartments face the road, others the inner courtyard - your direct neighbour is likely to be a local.
 A mix of studios, 1-bed and 2-bed apartments, there's something for everyone (couples, friends, families).
 All of the apartments are fully self-catering, but if you don’t feel like cooking, there are eateries in abundance in the immediate vicinity, including Café Krone, which is in the same building and extremely popular with locals.

 - Excellent value